DIMACS

 Week 4:

 I continued scraping news articles and feeding deleted texts into ChatGPT with different deletion probabilities to analyze ChatGPT's probability of error.
 I've started looking for a phase shift—a critical deletion probability such that the probabilility of error is 0 (or around 10-6) for all deletion probabilities below it and the probability of error is non-zero for all deletion probabilities above it.
 This requires a massive text on the order of millions of characters, and the text must be "clean" of grammatical errors and specific unpredictable information such as numbers.
 I've begun using AI to generate such clean texts.
-I also continued reaching Chapter 7 of Cover.
+I also continued reading Chapter 7 of Cover.

 My mentor and I also discussed possible means of encoding binary to English.
 One such possibility is mapping sequences of bits into words by indexing the English dictionary.
 This will be our first mapping attempt, and hopefully it performs better than benchmark methods from coding theory such as repeition code.
 We also discussed the possibility of removing all spaces from a text because the text is still decipherable.
 This would be a good way to increase efficiency.